 Improving and expanding on internal communications allows a platform for agency employees to collaborate and share information across the agency, between regional and satellite offices and headquarters.
-The NIGC will implement four strategies described below to achieve this objective.
+The NIGC will implement three strategies described below to achieve this objective.

-- Ensure consistency in services by improving communication and customer service with agency staff; - Develop and maintain appropriate records management procedures and tools; - Develop and maintain the tools and technology required to effectively, efficiently, and securely disseminate data and information internally; and - Improve employee intranet to provide timely information to agency staff.
+• Ensure consistency in services by improving communication and customer service with agency staff;

+- Develop and maintain the tools and technology required to effectively, efficiently, and securely disseminate data and information internally; and - Improve employee intranet to provide timely information to agency staff.

-- Percentage of employees who are "satisfied" with information technology services and systems through evaluations. - Increase number of resolutions resolved on Agency technology related issues - Develop appropriate records management procedures and tools.
+- Percentage of employees who are "satisfied" with information technology services and systems through evaluations. - Increase number of resolutions resolved on Agency technology-related issues.